johngrange/gofsm/README.md

 ## Usage

-For detailed usage, look at the test cases.
+For detailed usage, look at the test cases and examples folder.

 ## Self Documenting